bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/card.md

 #### Lazy loaded images

 `<b-card-img-lazy>` has been removed in favor of using a standalone prop on b-img.
-Use prop `lazy` on b-img and it will automatically use the browsers built in lazy-loading features that are supported natively on all major browsers
+Use prop `lazy` on b-img and it will automatically use the browsers built in lazy-loading features that are supported natively on all major browsers.

 ### Header and footer

 Add an optional header and/or footer within a card via the `header`/`footer` props or named slots.
-You can control the wrapper element tags used by setting the `header-tag` and `footer-tag` props (both default is `div`)
+You can control the wrapper element tags used by setting the `header-tag` and `footer-tag` props (both default is `div`).

 <HighlightCard>
   <b-card-group deck>